almax07082005/Calculator/README.md

 # Calculator

-This is a simple calculator written in Python.
+This is a cool calculator written in Python.
 You can read more detailed information in the corresponding release.

 ## Documentation